Brandon Caleb: College career

 In 2006, Caleb saw action in 10 games, mostly on special teams.
 He recorded two tackles for the season.
 In 2007, he recorded a tackle on special teams against North Texas and saw time at wide receiver against the Mean Green before a season-ending injury.
 He received an injury hardship and had his sophomore season restored for 2008.
 With wide receivers Juaquin Iglesias and Manuel Johnson graduated and in the NFL, Caleb earned a starting spot in his junior year of 2009.
 He immediately contributed with big numbers including 7 catches for 139 yards in a game against Baylor.
 Caleb emerged in 2009 leading the Sooners in receptions and receiving yards through the first half of the season.

 Professional career

-Philadelphia Eagles

-Caleb was signed by the Philadelphia Eagles as an undrafted free agent following the 2011 NFL Draft on August 3, 2011, but was waived on August 20.
+Caleb was signed by the Philadelphia Eagles as an undrafted free agent following the 2011 NFL draft on August 3, 2011, but was waived on August 20.